 Managing ACES Versions

-Livegrade supports multiple versions of ACES, ranging from 0.7.1, 1.0, to the latest ACES version 1.2.
-For compatibility with the post production workflow please choose the right ACES version, as the transforms can be slightly different in different versions, and newer version usually include more and more recent input (IDT) and output (ODT) transforms, including RRT+ODT transforms for HDR in ACES version 1.1 and ACES version 1.2.
+Livegrade supports multiple versions of ACES, ranging from 0.7.1, 1.0, to the latest ACES version 1.3.
+For compatibility with the post production workflow please choose the right ACES version, as the transforms can be slightly different in different versions, and newer version usually include more and more recent input (IDT) and output (ODT) transforms, including RRT+ODT transforms for HDR in ACES version 1.1 or higher.

 In the Livegrade preferences you can manage and download the available ACES versions and transforms:

 The dropdown lets you select the ACES version for new looks.
 Every new look will be initialized with the ACES version selected in the dropdown in the preferences.

 Every look in the library made with an ACES grading mode has an associated ACES version (you can find that version in the “ACES Mode” column).
 Saving looks with different ACES versions to the library will make it easy to compare the look of different ACES versions effortlessly.

 In the section “Available ACES Transforms” you can find the available ACES versions and its associated transforms.
 The icon in the status bar will either signalize an available set of transforms (green checkmark) or a set of transforms that can be downloaded from the servers (download icon with downwards arrow).